asaiatin/asaiatin.github.io/_posts/2025-08-12-Persistent AI.md

 "Just to give you context, my company..."

 It's exhausting.
 I spend half my time re-teaching the AI who I am, what I'm working on, and what I actually need help with.
 And then the session ends, and tomorrow?
 We're back to square one.
+(Yes, I know "projects" and I know I can't always do in those realms@)

 But here's the thing - this isn't just annoying, it's completely backwards from how intelligence actually works.